-ment, local Army Post commanders would is the site well maintained?
-If we find issues visit and inspect the sites annually.
-Many of we bring them to the cemetery managethe posts no longer exist.
+ment, local Army Post commanders would we bring them to the cemetery managevisit and inspect the sites annually.
+Many of ment and work with them until they are the posts no longer exist.

-"As a regional support command, the resolved."
-88th RSC is considered an installation command and our installation is all 19 states in ment to all those who have served our Naour region," said Wagner.
+"As a regional support command, the The bottom line is we have a commit-88th RSC is considered an installation com- ment to all those who have served our Namand and our installation is all 19 states in tion, said Wagner. our region," said Wagner.